 But that’s not why the United States commissioned Alexander Sterling Calder to create a bronze statue of our very famous Viking.
 It was a gift from the US government to Iceland in 1930 to celebrate the 1,000th anniversary of the Icelandic Parliament or Alþing.
 And even though it arrived before Hallgrímskirkja, it is perfectly positioned in front of the church, with Leif looking west.

 You can visit Hallgrímskirkja every day of the week.
 Mondays to Saturdays from 11 am to 4 pm, and Sundays from 10 am to 4 pm.
 There is an admission fee for the tower of ISK 1000 (around USD 8) for adults and ISK 100 (about USD 1) for kids.

 Please remember that Hallgrímskirkja is an active church, so visitors are asked to be respectful during masses and ceremonies.
-During Sunday mass there is no access to the tower, and other times access is limited or closed due to other church events.
+There is no access to the tower during Sunday mass, and other times access is limited or closed due to other church events.

 Your Friend in Reykjavík shares Hallgrímskirkja with you!

 There is so much more to share about this iconic Hallgrímskirkja with you!
 More stories about pirates and kidnappings!
 Stories about battles and burials!
-And more about vikings of course!
-But whatever your interest in our wonderful architectural delights, let Your Friend in Reykjavik show you around and share our favorite tales and tips so you can enjoy your Iceland visit the best!
+And more about Vikings, of course!
+Whatever your interest in our wonderful architectural delights, let Your Friend in Reykjavik show you around and share our favourite tales and tips so you can enjoy your Iceland visit the best!